-The Department of Health asked the National Institute for Health and Clinical Excellence (NICE or the Institute) to produce public health guidance on the most appropriate generic and specific interventions to support attitude and behaviour change at population and community levels.
+The Department of Health asked NICE to produce public health guidance on the most appropriate generic and specific interventions to support attitude and behaviour change at population and community levels.

 This guidance provides a set of generic principles that can be used as the basis for planning, delivering and evaluating public health activities aimed at changing health-related behaviours.
 The guidance should be read in conjunction with other topic-specific public health guidance issued by NICE.
 It does not replace any of this guidance.